 Our Schools' Broadcasts are available free to all UK schools.
 Supported by downloadable resources tailored for both a primary and secondary aged audience, we can help you prepare your students for the performance using a variety of media, from interactive whiteboard resources, downloadable packs and activities, to rehearsal clips, interviews and images.
 We also have a signing option to make the broadcasts accessible for deaf and partially hearing students.

-During the 13/14 academic year 45,000 students from 610 primary and secondary schools across the UK joined us for the Schools' Broadcasts of Richard II, Henry IV Part I and Henry IV Part II.
-Our next broadcast to UK schools, The Two Gentlemen of Verona, will take place on 20 November 2014.
+During the 13/14 academic year 45,000 students from 610 primary and secondary schools across the UK joined us for the Schools' Broadcasts of Richard II, Henry IV Parts I and II and The Two Gentlemen of Verona.
+Our next broadcasts to UK schools, Love's labour's Lost and Love's Labour's Won (Much Ado about Nothing), will take place on 19 March and 30 April 2015.